 They’d make adorable felt Christmas ornaments.

-Make sure to check out our fun no-sew felt gnome dolls as well.
+Make sure to check out our fun no-sew felt gnome as well.

 They are just as cute, but require no sewing!